Nosa-khare/University-Rankings-Analysis/README.md

 ## Data
-For this project, we opted to utilize a global University ranking dataset sourced from The Center for World University Rankings (CWUR).
-The dataset spans the years 2012 to 2017 and encompasses 4,200 entries with 14 columns, encompassing information on world rankings, quality, publications, and scores of various institutions.
+For this project, we utilised a global University ranking dataset from The Center for World University Rankings (CWUR).
+The dataset spans 2012 to 2017 and encompasses 4,200 entries with 14 columns, encompassing information on world rankings, quality, publications, and scores of various institutions.

-This dataset offers an opportunity for in-depth data analysis, enabling us to uncover valuable insights and visualize trends that can help inform universities efforts to improve educational and research standards.Initially, we utilized a pre-cleaned version of the dataset available on Kaggle, but upon realizing the need for an update, we conducted web scraping directly from the CWUR main website.
+This dataset offers an opportunity for in-depth data analysis, enabling us to uncover valuable insights and visualize trends that can help inform universities' efforts to improve educational and research standards.
+Initially, we utilized a pre-cleaned version of the dataset available on Kaggle, but upon realizing the need for an update, we conducted web scraping directly from the CWUR main website.
 This update was necessary due to changes in variables collected stemming from the organization's updated methodology.

 download data files here: [Dataset](https://github.com/Nosa-khare/World-University-Rankings-2012-2017/tree/main/dataset)